-In the course of providing the Mine’s platform (“Service”) to Customer pursuant to the Agreement, Mine may Process Personal Data on behalf of Customer.
-The parties agree to comply with the following provisions with respect to Personal Data Processed by Mine as part of the Service for Customer.
+In the course of providing the Mine’s platform (“Service”) to Customer pursuant to the Agreement, Mine may Process Customer Personal Data on behalf of Customer.
+The parties agree to comply with the following provisions with respect to Customer Personal Data Processed by Mine as part of the Services.

-- 1.5 "Personnel” means persons authorized by Mine to Process Customer's Personal Data.
+- 1.7.
+“Personnel” means persons authorized by Mine to Process Customer Personal Data.

 2. DATA PROCESSING

-- 2.2 Subject Matter, Duration, Nature and Purpose of Processing.
-Mine Processes Customer's Personal Data as part of providing Customer with the Service, pursuant to the specifications and for the duration under the terms of the Agreement.
+- 2.2.
+Subject Matter, Duration, Nature and Purpose of Processing.
+Mine Processes Customer Personal Data as part of providing Customer with the Service, pursuant to the specifications and for the duration under the terms of the Agreement.

-- 2.5 Mine will not (1) Sell Personal Data, or (2) retain, use or disclose Personal Data (i) for any purpose other than for the specific purpose of performing the Service, or (ii) outside of the direct business relationship between Customer and Mine, except as permitted under applicable Privacy Laws and Regulations.
+- 2.5.
+Mine will not (1) Sell Customer Personal Data, or (2) retain, use or disclose Customer Personal Data (A) for any purpose other than for the specific purpose of performing the Service, or (B) outside of the direct business relationship between Customer and Mine, except as permitted under applicable Privacy Laws and Regulations.
 Mine acknowledges and will comply with the restrictions set forth in this Section 2.5.

-- 3.1 Taking into account the nature of the Processing, Mine will assist Customer by appropriate technical and organizational measures, insofar as this is possible, for the fulfillment of Customer's obligation to respond to requests for exercising the Data Subjects' rights under the GDPR.
-Mine will further assist Customer in ensuring compliance with Customer’s obligations in connection with the security of Processing, notification of a Personal Data Breach to supervisory authorities and affected Data Subjects, Customer’s data protection impact assessments and Customer’s prior consultation with supervisory authorities, in relation to Mine’s Processing of Personal Data under this DPA.
-Except for negligible costs, Customer will reimburse Mine with costs and expenses incurred by Mine in connection with the provision of assistance Customer under this DPA.
+- 3.2.
+Mine will further assist Customer in ensuring compliance with Customer’s obligations in connection with the security of Processing, notification of a Personal Data Breach related to Customer Personal Data to supervisory authorities and affected Data Subjects, Customer’s data protection impact assessments and Customer’s prior consultation with supervisory authorities, in relation to Mine’s Processing of Customer Personal Data under this DPA.
+Except for negligible costs, Customer will reimburse Mine with costs and expenses incurred by Mine in connection with the provision of assistance to Customer under this DPA.

-- 4.1 Limitation of Access.
-Mine will ensure that Mine’s access to Personal Data is limited to those Personnel who require such access to perform the Agreement.
+- 4.1.
+Limitation of Access.
+Mine will ensure that Mine’s access to Customer Personal Data is limited to those Personnel who require such access to perform the Agreement.

-- 4.2 Confidentiality.
-Mine will impose appropriate contractual obligations upon its Personnel engaged in the Processing of Personal Data, including relevant obligations regarding confidentiality, data protection, and data security.
-Mine will ensure that its Personnel engaged in the Processing of Personal Data are informed of the confidential nature of the Personal Data, have received appropriate training in their responsibilities, and have executed written confidentiality agreements.
+- 4.2.
+Confidentiality.
+Mine will impose appropriate contractual obligations upon its Personnel engaged in the Processing of Customer Personal Data, including relevant obligations regarding confidentiality, data protection, and data security.
+Mine will ensure that its Personnel engaged in the Processing of Customer Personal Data are informed of the confidential nature of Customer Personal Data, have received appropriate training in their responsibilities, and have executed written confidentiality agreements.
 Mine will ensure that such confidentiality agreements survive the termination of the employment or engagement of its Personnel.

 5. OTHER PROCESSORS

-- 5.3 Where an Other Processor fails to fulfil its data protection obligations in connection with the Processing of Personal Data under this DPA, Mine will remain fully liable to Customer for the performance of that Other Processor’s obligations.
+- 5.4.
+Where an Other Processor fails to fulfill its data protection obligations in connection with the Processing of Customer Personal Data under this DPA, Mine will remain fully liable to Customer for the performance of that Other Processor’s obligations.

 6. ONWARD AND TRANS-BORDER DATA TRANSFER